luxfi/docs/docs/reference/standards/cryptographic-primitives.md

 `X-`.

-The following regular expression matches addresses on the X-Chain, P-Chain and C-Chain for Mainnet, Fuji and localhost.
+The following regular expression matches addresses on the X-Chain, P-Chain and C-Chain for Mainnet, Testnet and localhost.
 Note that all valid Lux addresses will match this regular expression, but some strings that are not valid Lux addresses may match this regular expression.